Please ensure Javascript is enabled for purposes of website accessibility Skip to main content

 I consider Windsor my hometown.
 With proud Canadian heritage from the 1850s, I grew up on the west end.
 I attended Marlborough Public School and J.L.
 Forster Secondary School.
 In the mid-70s I moved to Toronto and attended George Brown College and Ryerson Polytech.
 After college, I moved back to Windsor east.
 I commuted to Detroit to work and attended Wayne State University and Marygrove College in Detroit receiving a B.S. in Business, M.A. in Education, and M.A. in Human Resources Management.
 Now, I am living in Farmington Hills, Michigan with my husband, Darryl, and Cockapoo, Gromit.
 I enjoyed 30 years+ career as a Human Resources Manager with Ford Motor Company World Headquarters in Dearborn, Michigan.I love to travel the world and have visited 5 continents and 22 countries.
 One of my favorite books is Love in the Time of Cholera by Gabriel Garcia Marquez.
 I find dancing exhilarating!

-2. What does WEST mean to me?
+2. What does WEST mean to you?

 WEST has been a vehicle for me to share my skills and wisdom to young women who are trying to advance in life.
 I am impressed by the access to the vast educational program offerings, experiences and opportunities WEST provides.
 WEST uniquely serves a segment of the population of women who need help in navigating processes of life in a variety of ways.
 Examples include basic life skills that we take for granted like language skills, opening a bank account, taking a bus, knowing where to purchase clothing, job seeking skills, and awareness of programs available to newcomers, etc.